Judge denies Thomson Reuters' request to dismiss ex-employee lawsuit

-NEW YORK (Reuters) - A federal judge on Friday rejected Thomson Reuters Corp’s (TRI.TO) (TRI.N) bid to dismiss a lawsuit by a former employee who claims he was fired in retaliation for complaining about how the company distributed some economic data.
+NEW YORK, Oct 25 (Reuters) - A federal judge on Friday rejected Thomson Reuters Corp’s bid to dismiss a lawsuit by a former employee who claims he was fired in retaliation for complaining about how the company distributed some economic data.

 Mark Rosenblum, the former employee, sued Thomson Reuters in April, alleging that he lost his job without severance after telling the Federal Bureau of Investigation that he believed Thomson Reuters had violated insider-trading laws by the early release of the Thomson Reuters/University of Michigan Surveys of Consumers to some subscribers.